Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Emulator Formulation

-For this example, lengthscale parameters are estimated using BLHS.
-To control fitting time, the number of divisions used in BLHS, denoted as $d_{est}$, is changed based on the ensemble size.
-For the 6 ensemble sizes $d_{est}= 2, 4, 8, 16, 50$, and 100 respectively.
-For $M\leq1058$, $r_{est}=25$ and for $M\in\{5618,10082\}$, $r_{est}=1$.
-The neighborhood size $m$ is an important tuning parameter for the model as small neighborhoods will result in faster, but possibly less accurate predictions.
-Neighborhood size can also have important impacts on uncertainty quantification.
-For each $M$ we explore a number of neighborhood sizes and recommend that a practitioner do the same.
-Predictions are made by taking 100 samples from the predictive distributions defined in Eq.~\eqref{eqn:w_lagp} and multiplying them by $\bm{B}$.

-The quality of emulation is assessed via the mean absolute percentage error (MAPE) in the holdout set.
+A fixed test set of 100 realizations from the data-generating mechanism is held out for out-of-sample predictive scoring.
+The quality of emulation is assessed via the root-mean-squared-error (RMSE) in the hold-out set.
 The quality of UQ is measured by the Interval Score (IS) \citep{scores}, an intuitive scoring rule favoring small intervals, but penalizing those that fail to include the true simulator output.
-The IS for confidence level $\alpha$ is $S^{int}_\alpha(l,u;y)=(u-l)+\frac{2}{\alpha}(l-y)\mathds{1}\{y<l\}+\frac{2}{\alpha}(y-u)\mathds{1}\{y>u\},$ where $y$ is the true data value and $l,u$ are the lower and upper bounds of the prediction interval.
-IS is computed for level $\alpha=.05$ at each distance $d$ using the $2.5$ and $97.5$ quantiles of the predictive samples.
+The IS for confidence level $\alpha$ is defined as